PavanRangani/docs/docs/prd/assets/transfer-assets.md

   - If an asset is linked in active Banking, it doesn’t allow to transfer.
 If it's linked with Disposed Banking, transfer is allowed.
 - Assets can also be linked to Insurance.
 Asset field in insurance allows to select assets of any legal entity of the same family.
   - Suppose an asset is linked in Insurance.
 When that asset is transferred to any other legal entity, it will remain linked with existing insurance as it is after the transfer.
+  - One Edge case : Transferred asset is not shown in the insurance add dialog.

 ### UI Requirement